AdobeDocs/campaign-classic.en/help/platform/using/crm-sfdc.md

     * **[!UICONTROL API version]**
     Select the version of the API.
-1. Run the configuration wizard to generate the available CRM table: the configuration wizard lets you collect tables and create the matching schema.
+1. Run the configuration assistant to generate the available CRM table: the configuration assistant lets you collect tables and create the matching schema.

    ![](assets/crm_connectors_sfdc_launch.png)